NIST SPECIAL PUBLICATION 1800-12B

 |Authentication is performed on behalf of an attacker rather than the subscriber.||An attacker could use malware to intercept a PIN/password that protects the cryptographic token.
 Use sandboxing and mobile security best practices to prevent and detect malware on the endpoint.
 Also, native cryptographic token storage on some devices can leverage trusted paths for PIN/password entry.|

-Using mobile devices like those featured in our example solution are subject to the broader set of mobile ecosystem threats.
-From NISTIR 8144 :
+Mobile devices like those featured in our example implementations are subject to the broader set of mobile ecosystem threats.
+From NIST IR 8144 :

 Mobile devices pose a unique set of threats to enterprises.
 Typical enterprise protections, such as isolated enterprise sandboxes and the ability to remote wipe a device, may fail to fully mitigate the security challenges associated with these complex mobile information systems.
 With this in mind, a set of security controls and countermeasures that address mobile threats in a holistic manner must be identified, necessitating a broader view of the entire mobile security ecosystem.
 This view must go beyond devices to include, as an example, the cellular networks and cloud infrastructure used to support mobile applications and native mobile services.